Tennessee Court Records

 Is a Class Action Better Than a Single Party Suit?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites often simplify the search process, as they are not restricted by geographic boundaries, and search engines on these sites may help when starting a search for a specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties are usually required to provide:

 - The name of the person involved in the record, unless said person is a juvenile